robohydra/robohydra/documentation/index.md

 Dispatching requests
 --------------------

 When RoboHydra receives a new HTTP request, it goes through all active heads in order.
-When it finds a head that matches the path of the incoming request, it RoboHydra dispatches the request with that head.
+When it finds a head that matches the path of the incoming request, RoboHydra dispatches the request with that head.
 Otherwise, it returns 404.

 Note that heads can call heads below them.
 See the `next` parameter in